AdmiralenOla/Scoary/README.md

 #### The -u flag
 Calling Scoary with the **-u** flag will cause it to write a newick file of the UPGMA tree that is calculated internally.
 The tree is based on pairwise Hamming distances in the gene_presence_absence matrix.

+### The -n parameter
+Can be used to supply a custom phylogenetic tree (in newick format) to Scoary.
+This tree will be used for calculating contrasting pairs rather than Scoary using the gene presence absence file for UPGMA calculation.

 ## Population structure
 Scoary implements the pairwise comparisons algorithm (Read & Nee, 1995; Maddison, 2000) to identify the maximum number of non-intersecting pairs of isolates that contrast in the state of both gene and trait.
 It does this by creating an UPGMA tree from the information contained in the gene_presence_absence matrix, annotating tips with gene and trait status, and recursively traversing the tree for each gene that were significant in the initial analysis. (i.e. those with p<0.05 if settings are left at default.)